Clobie/omega-revamp/README.md

 ## 📝 Notes

 - Ensure Docker and Docker Compose are installed and running.
-- All general configuration is handled through the `.env` file.
+- All secret configuration is handled through the `.env` file.
+- All bot configuration is handled through `bot.yaml` file.
 - All cog configuration is handled through the `cogs.yaml` file.
 - All personalities are handles through the `personalities.yaml` file.
 - The Discord bot’s coverage report will be available at: